creigsantiago/OpenNMT-py/README.txt

-This is just a test hope it works.
+This is just a test hope it works. it didn't